-What is interesting to note is that we observe very little supernova activity.
+What is interesting to note is that we observe remarkably little current supernova activity.
 Very few stars are actually exploding, and there are not anywhere near enough supernovae to produce the elements that we see today.
-In May of 2011, I was able to photograph a supernova in M51.
-This is a rare event, even considering that M51 is thought to contain over 200 billion stars.
+In May of 2011, I was able to photograph a supernova in the galaxy M51.
+This is a rare event, even though M51 is thought to contain over 200 billion stars.

 But the problem is much deeper.
 Not only are exploding stars somewhat rare, astronomers can’t find first generation stars.
 Without the existence of these stars, second and third generation stars cannot be created, and one more aspect of the Big Bang model falls to pieces.